 Eligible applicants include non-profit and for-profit organizations, private sector entities, educational institutions, community-based organizations and other entities operating in accordance with federal, state and local law, and in business for at least three years.
 Applicants must be an incorporated organization.
-Eligible applicants must be in good standing with the federal government, not debarred, and have proof of insurance and a DUNS number.
-Organizations currently barred, suspended, proposed for debarment, declared ineligible or voluntarily excluded from participation in this transaction by a Federal, State, City or County department/agency, quasi-governmental agency, or Partner4Work (P4W) are ineligible to apply.
+Eligible applicants must be in good standing with the federal government, not debarred, and have proof of insurance and a Unique Entity ID number.
+Organizations currently barred, suspended, proposed for debarment, declared ineligible or voluntarily excluded from participation in this transaction by a Federal, State, City or County department/agency, quasi-governmental agency, or Partner4Work (Partner4Work) are ineligible to apply.
 See Appendix E for more information on administrative requirements for selected applicants.

 A group of two or more applicants may apply as a consortium, but the lead applicant/fiscal agent must be clearly identified.
-In this scenario, P4W will contract with one lead organization.
+In this scenario, Partner4Work will contract with one lead organization.
 All entities whether directly contracted or subcontracted via the lead applicant/fiscal agent will be held to the requirements of federal, state, and local policies.
 Please be aware that additional monitoring, compliance, and assessment requirements will become the responsibility of the lead applicant/fiscal agent.

 Selected applicants will have demonstrated experience and expertise in the provision of high-quality workforce development services to the target populations described in this RFP.
-Programs should be grounded in the communities they serve, with staff focused on providing culturally competent services and a history of successful workforce development programming.
+Programs should be grounded in the communities they serve, with staff focused on providing culturally competent services and a history of successful workforce development programming under a unified system with WIOA programs.
+Applicants should have a clear understanding on how to work within a co-located and integrated workforce development operations and service delivery models.
+Applicants should demonstrate successful TANF programming operation within a One-Stop system, as applicable.

 Applicant Competency - All applicants must have the technical competence, knowledge and expertise, management and administrative capabilities and capacity, professional staff, financial resources and stability, and administrative and fiscal systems to carry-out the work described in this RFP.
 Applicants must meet high standards of public service and fiduciary responsibility.
-P4W requires assurance that the selected applicant(s)'s performance of the terms and conditions of any agreement resulting from this RFP be undertaken in accordance with the highest level of integrity and business ethics.
+Partner4Work requires assurance that the selected applicant(s)'s performance of the terms and conditions of any agreement resulting from this RFP be undertaken in accordance with the highest level of integrity and business ethics.
 Applicants must be able to implement a system of self-monitoring, including the review of key data related to performance, quality assurance, financial integrity and accuracy, and center operations.
 Applicants are responsible for being knowledgeable of all laws, regulations, rules, and policies of the funding sources identified in this RFP.
-If P4W determines, at its sole discretion, that the selected applicant(s) is not responsible, that it does not possess the administrative, fiscal, and/or technical resources and capabilities necessary to successfully perform under the terms and conditions of an agreement, it shall terminate the agreement immediately.
+If Partner4Work determines, at its sole discretion, that the selected applicant(s) is not responsible, that it does not possess the administrative, fiscal, and/or technical resources and capabilities necessary to successfully perform under the terms and conditions of an agreement, it shall terminate the agreement immediately.